alantech/iasql/site/docs/concepts/transaction.md

 ## `iasql_preview`

-Users can visualize proposed changes for an ongoing IaSQL transaction to see how the database will update the cloud with the new data model using the `iasql_preview` function which returns a virtual table of database records.
+IaSQL lets you visualize proposed changes for an ongoing IaSQL transaction to see how the database will update the cloud with the new data model using the `iasql_preview` function which returns a virtual table of database records.

 ## `iasql_rollback`

-Users abort an IaSQL transaction if they want to discard the changes the have been working since calling `iasql_begin` by calling `iasql_rollback`.
+IaSQL lets you abort an IaSQL transaction if you want to discard the changes done since calling `iasql_begin` by calling `iasql_rollback`.
 This will re-enable regular behaviour of IaSQL in which changes are propagated both ways in an eventually consistent way without any special syntax other than `SELECT/INSERT/UPDATE/DELETE` records normally.

 ```
    ______